amg0/ALTUI/README.md

 - Various backend control features ( debug log )
 - Remote access possible via the remote access servers ( MMS ) of Vera using the same credentials
 - Automatic detection and update to new versions ( only for registered users )
+- Multicontroller mode ( can work with several VERAs and display all in one user interface )
+- graphical representation of your network/ routes

 ##Licensing
 - open source for personal use